 How to Choose the Right CMS for a New Website

 When factoring how to choose the right CMS for a client, it really comes down to size, complexity, custom features required, budget, and time to launch.
 At Parallel Interactive, we rely on WordPress and Drupal CMS platforms most often.
 Both are open source, which means no license fees for our clients.
-In some cases, we’ll use a hosted, proprietary CMS like SquareSpace or Wix.
+In some cases, we’ll use a hosted, proprietary CMS like Shopify, Wix or SquareSpace.

 For basic informational sites that can easily fit into an off-the-shelf template and need to launch quickly on a small budget, SquareSpace or Wix may be the best choice.
+Shopify is a good choice for a start up, e-commerce site.
 Since these are proprietary CMSs bundled with hosting, you can’t move the site to a new host without essentially rebuilding it using a new CMS.

-For midsize sites, 10 to 20 pages with some customization, we typically use WordPress.
-For larger sites, 20+ pages with custom data integrations, Drupal is often a better fit.
+For midsize sites with some customization, we typically use WordPress.
+For larger sites with custom data integrations, Drupal is often a better fit.

 Is the CMS appropriately matched to your staff’s technical skills and workflow?

 When deciding how to choose the right CMS for your company website, first consider usability.
 The CMS interface should be intuitive and user-friendly for everyone in your company from your most tech-savvy staff to tech newbies.
 Non-tech people should easily be able to make content changes without specialized programming or design expertise.
 More advanced users can modify CSS and HTML when necessary.